 Elective rotations in private offices, other urban clinics such as La Clinica de la Raza or the Asian Health Center, and rural areas of California, are also available at the PL-2 and PL-3 level.

-With the only Pediatric Emergency Medicine Division in northern California and the busiest facility for pediatric emergencies, Children's provides an outstanding educational opportunity for residents.
+With the largest Pediatric Emergency Medicine Division in northern California and the busiest facility for pediatric emergencies, Children's provides an outstanding educational opportunity for residents.

-Almost 50,000 patients visit our newly renovated Emergency Department per year.
-As the designated level 1 trauma center for Alameda County, we also have a helicopter-landing site for critical pediatric transfers from outlying areas.
-Each year, approximately 5,500 admissions to Children's Hospital come through our Emergency Department, often without a prior diagnosis.
+Almost 60,000 patients visit our newly renovated Emergency Department per year.
+As an ACS nationally designated Level 1 Pediatric Trauma Center, Children’s Hospital Oakland is the pediatric emergency and acute care hospital for Alameda County.
+We also have a helicopter-landing site for transporting critical pediatric transfers from outlying areas.
+Each year, approximately 5,500 admissions to Children's Hospital Oakland come through our Emergency Department, often without a prior diagnosis.

 Our intensive care unit is an outstanding educational experience for residents where they gain exposure to the most common pediatric critical care problems, such as meningitis, septic shock, acute respiratory failure, and head trauma, as well as exposure to post-op cardiac surgery patients, and a mix of rarer diseases.
 With an experienced pediatric critical care attending in the ICU 24 hours a day, this is a superb setting for generalist training.

 Our general inpatient wards also offer a great educational experience for the generalist, with a lot of "bread-and-butter" pediatric cases, such as asthma, bronchiolitis, pneumonia, pyelonephritis and gastroenteritis with dehydration, as well as a variety of diagnostic dilemmas and subspecialty cases.